-Management's Discussion and Analysis (Unaudited) For the Fiscal Years Ended June 30, 2022 and 2021
+Management's Discussion and Analysis (Unaudited) For the Fiscal Years Ended June 30, 2023 and 2022

-The following discussion and analysis of the Southern Nevada Water Authority's (SNWA) performance serves as an introduction to the basic financial statements and provides a narrative overview and analysis of financial activities and performance as detailed in the Annual Comprehensive Financial Report (ACFR) for the fiscal year ended June 30, 2022 and 2021.
+The following discussion and analysis of the Southern Nevada Water Authority's (SNWA) performance serves as an introduction to the basic financial statements and provides a narrative overview and analysis of financial activities and performance as detailed in the Annual Comprehensive Financial Report (ACFR) for the fiscal years ended June 30, 2023 and 2022.
 This discussion and analysis should be read in conjunction with the SNWA's basic financial statements and accompanying notes, which follow this section.

-Financial Highlights for 2022
+Financial Highlights for 2023

-- Total assets increased \$340.3 million or 6.2 percent to \$5.8 billion.
-This was due primarily to issuance of the LVVWD 2022A new money bond on behalf of the SNWA with an original amount of \$292.2 million and \$59.4 million in premiums and an increase of \$41.0 million or 9.6 percent in capital contributions. - Construction in progress decreased by \$11.3 million or 14.1 percent to \$69 million.
-This was mostly the result of capital projects such as the Alfred Merritt Smith Filter Improvements-Phase III, Stage I and II Facilities Programmable Logic Controller Upgrade and Sleeve and Miscellaneous Valve Repairs that were placed in service during fiscal year 2022. - Deferred outflows of resources increased \$44.5 million (101.6 percent).
-The increase was primarily due to differences between expected and actual experience with regard to economic or demographic factors affecting the pension and OPEB plan assets held by LVVWD as well as refunding activities. - Total liabilities increased \$226.7 million or 7.1 percent to \$3.4 billion.
-This was mainly attributable to an increases of \$155.9 million of principal debt outstanding due to the issuance of new money bond in the amount of \$292.2 million offset by three bond refundings and the principal paid during fiscal year 2022.
-Additionally, a \$65.9 million increase due to related party liabilities associated with actuarial determined pension and other postemployment benefit plan (OPEB) benefit plan (OPEB) obligations from LVVWD. - Deferred inflows of resources decreased \$13.8 million (26.2 percent).
-The decrease was mainly a result of the differences between projected and actual earnings among the pension and OPEB fund investments of the LVVWD and refunding activities. - Operating revenues decreased by \$0.6 million or 0.4 percent to \$159.1 million.
-This was mainly the result of a small decrease in water sales. - Operating expenses increased \$16.8 million or 5.6 percent to \$317.3 million.
-Salaries and benefits increased by \$7.1 million primarily driven by increased pension and OPEB expense resulting from lower gains on pension and OPEB asset investments when compared to fiscal year 2021, cost of living and merit increase for employees, and the continued increase in costs of providing employee benefits.
-Operating and maintenance expenses increased by \$6.2 million due to higher costs of supplies and materials as well as a reclassification of capital projects that were deemed to be more operational in nature. - Capital contributions increased \$40.9 million or 9.6 percent to \$465.7 million.
-The primary change was the increase in funds received from sales tax revenues related to the continued rebound of Nevada's economy and higher costs for goods.
+- Total assets increased \$17.4 million or 0.3 percent to \$5.8 billion.
+This was due primarily to an increase of \$25.3 million or 5.4 percent in capital contributions. - Construction in progress increased by \$74.2 million or 107.9 percent to \$143.1 million.
+This was mostly the result of capital projects not yet completed in fiscal year 2023 such as Horizon Lateral, Garnet Valley Transmission/ Wastewater System, Lower Wash Stabilization, Actuator and Electrical Upgrade projects, Reliability Upgrade projects and Ozone Equipment Upgrade. - Deferred outflows of resources decreased \$15.3 million (17.3 percent).
+The decrease was primarily due to differences between expected and actual experience with regard to economic or demographic factors affecting the pension and OPEB plan assets held by LVVWD and also the amortization of deferred loss on bond refundings. - Total liabilities decreased \$219.8 million or 6.4 percent to \$3.2 billion.
+This was mainly attributable to principal paid on debt during fiscal year 2023 of \$229 million.
+This decrease was offset partially by an increase of accounts payable of \$10.7 million related to an increase in construction costs. - Deferred inflows of resources decreased \$6.5 million (16.7 percent).
+The decrease was mainly a result of the differences between projected and actual earnings among the pension and OPEB fund investments and also the amortization of deferred gain on bond refundings. - Operating revenues increased by \$6.6 million or 4.1 percent to \$165.7 million.
+This was mainly the result of an increase to the Wholesale Delivery Charge rate offset by a decrease in water sales of 14,691 acre-fee due to continued conservation efforts. - Operating expenses increased \$33.8 million or 10.7 percent to \$351.1 million.
+Purchased energy increased \$18.6 million due to rising energy prices.
+Salaries and benefits increased by \$13.7 million primarily due to an increase in pension and OPEB expense.
+Operations and maintenance expenses increased by \$1.8 million due to higher costs of supplies and materials and inflation. - Capital contributions increased \$25.4 million or 5.5 percent to \$491.1 million.
+The primary changes were the increases of \$18.6 million in regional infrastructure charges and \$3.0 million in regional commodity charges related to rate increases offset by a decrease of \$4.6 million in regional connections due a decline in development within the SNWA's service area.
+Additionally, funds received from sales tax revenues increased by \$5.9 million as a result of the continued rebound of Nevada's economy and higher costs for goods.